blakeb211/ames-housing/README.md

 1. Removed 5 outliers observed in scatter plot of GrLivArea and SalePrice.

 # Miscellaneous Observations
-1. Validation Curves shapes are model dependent.
+1. Expected reasonable validation curves shapes are model dependent.
+E.g. for KNN the training validation score start out at 1.0, presumably because the 1-th nearest neighbor is equal or very similar to the test observation.
+1. Bagging (bootstrap aggregation) improves over a single decision tree quite a bit
 1. Training time for SVR models with an rbf kernel depends heavily on the gamma parameter
-1. For a single decision tree, the validation curve may select a more complicated model than what will generalize best to new data.
-This did not occur (for this dataset) with tree ensemble algorithms.
-1. Bagging (bootstrap aggregation) improves over a single decision tree quite a bit

 # Machine Learning Resources
+1. Hands-on Machine Learning with R book, Boehmke and Greenwell
 1. Georgetown Data Science Certificate Program
-1. Hands-on Machine Learning with R book, Boehmke and Greenwell
 1. Vectors Matrices and Least Squares book, Boyd and Vandenberghe
-1. ThinkStats
+1. ThinkStats, Allen Downey
 1. API docs and code for the various libraries Sklearn, Xgboost, AutoSklearn, Numpy, Pandas